PNWFaf/odin-recipes/README.md

 # odin-recipes
-A practice repository for The Odin Project
+A practice repository for The Odin Project...
 Learning a LOT!